rdkit/rdkit/Contrib/mmpa/README.txt

 python cansmirks.py <SMIRKS_FILE >SMIRKS_OUTPUT_FILE

+Example command:
+python cansmirk.py <sample_smirks.txt >sample_cansmirks.txt

 Format of SMIRKS_FILE: SMIRKS ID <space or comma separated>
+See sample_smirks.txt for an example input file

 Format of output: CANONICALISED_SMIRKS ID
+See sample_cansmirks.txt for an example output file

 Note: The script will NOT deal with SMARTS characters, so the SMIRKS must contain valid SMILES for left and right hand sides.

 The algorithm used to canonicalise SMIRKS is as follows:
 1) Canonicalise the LHS.
-2) For the LHS the 1st star (attachment point) in the SMILES will have label 1, 2nd star will have label 2 and so on
+2) For the LHS the 1st asterisk (attachment point) in the SMILES will have label 1, 2nd asterisk will have label 2 and so on
-3) For the RHS, if you have a choice (ie. two attachement points are symmetrically equivalent), always put the label with lower numerical value on the earlier attachement point on the canonicalised SMILES
+3) For the RHS, if you have a choice (ie. two attachement points are symmetrically equivalent), always put the label with lower numerical value on the earlier attachement point in the canonicalised SMILES

 In the event you use the scripts for publication please reference the original publication: